labs42io/circleci-monorepo/README.md

 ## How it works
 Whenever a change is pushed to GIT, by default the `ci` workflow is triggered in CircleCI.
-The `ci` workflow consist of a single job `trigger-workflows`, which performs a `checkout` and executes the `circle_trigger.sh` bash script from the root of monorepo.
+The `ci` workflow consist of a single job `trigger-workflows`, which performs a `checkout` and executes the `circle_trigger.sh` bash script from the `.circleci` folder.
 The `circle_trigger.sh` bash script is then responsible for detecting which services contain code changes and trigger their corresponding workflow via CircleCI API 2.0.

 By convention, each service is located in a separate directory in `packages`.
 For each service there should be a separate workflow defined in the `workflows` section in `.circleci/config.yml` configuration file.
 The workflow is matched by the service's name, which is the same as the directory name from `packages`.